karthikkota/problem-solving/README.md

 # problem-solving
-Solve Leet code and such problems with CS algorithms.
+Solve LeetCode and such problems with CS algorithms.